SovereignCloudStack/standards/Design-Docs/flavor-naming-strategy.md

 If you are a large provider with lots of different flavors, the long `SCS-` names allow you to offer all the variance in a systematic way.
-The naming is cloud-vendor neutral, so there is a possibility that users find the same flavor names elsewhere.
+The naming is cloud-vendor neutral, so there is a chance that users find the same flavor names elsewhere.
 So we recommend to use these names.
 We don't mandate it -- only the 26 mandatory `SCS-` flavors are required to be present.
 All names with `SCS-` however do need to follow the SCS specification.